bcn

 2. Explore Montjuïc Park

-Far from the hustle and bustle, this sprawling park is full of surprises: hidden gardens, a cable car offering panoramic views of the city, and cultural institutions like the MNAC (National Art Museum of Catalonia).
-A timeless stroll that you won't want to miss!
+Far from the hustle and bustle, this expansive park is full of surprises: hidden gardens, a cable car with panoramic views of the city, and cultural institutions like the MNAC (National Art Museum of Catalonia).
+A timeless stroll that you won’t want to miss.

 Avinguda dels Montanyans, 1

-3. Dive into contemporary art at the Fundació Joan Miró
+3. Dive into Contemporary Art at the Joan Miró Foundation

 Escape into the colorful and poetic world of Miró.
-This museum, nestled in the heights of Montjuïc, offers a fascinating collection that blends paintings, sculptures, and drawings, all housed in a bright building designed by Josep Lluís Sert.
+This museum, nestled in the heights of Montjuïc, offers a fascinating collection that blends paintings, sculptures, and drawings, all within a bright building designed by Josep Lluís Sert.

 Montjuïc Park